Tutorial

 How to make a rig and put controlls in Maya and pass the animation to Blender

-Rigging a character is an essential process in 3D modelling and animation that involves the creation of a skeletal structure called Rig, that allows us to animate and control the character realistically.
+Rigging a character is an essential process in 3D modelling and animation, involving the creation of a skeletal structure called a rig.
+This rig allows us to animate and control the character realistically, resulting a fluid and natural movements for our 3D characters and avatars.

 Resources